A charming pocket of old orchard - sit a while in the dappled shade of an apple tree and watch the insects buzz by.

 Visiting Nature Reserves

-It’s amazing how much wildlife can be supported by one small hay-meadow site, as the reserve at our DWT Headquarters at Brooklands Farm proves.
+It’s amazing how much wildlife can be supported by one small hay-meadow site, as the reserve at our Dorset Wildlife Trust Headquarters at Brooklands Farm proves.

 Species-rich meadows at the heart of Verwood in the east of the county.